NemboKid/final-project/code_explained.md

 - Developers must be addded before contract start and their total weight must add up to 100%.
 Example: 2 developers; 1 has 40% and the other 60%.

+- Developers cannot be removed when contract's active.
+Can only be done if it's paused or not yet started.

+- Admins can do everything that the owner can do, except the owner has to put in money into the contract.
+The owner is also the address in the occassion of selfdestruct(owner).